ankschoubey/old-blog/_posts/2020-05-31-writing-motivation.md

 - Improve your writing in every opportunity you get

+- Narate from our own experience.
+This keeps things unique and interesting.

 ## Use less words

 - If it can be said in a blogpost, don't write a book.
 If it can be said in a tweet, don't write a blog post.

 - One big idea per post

-- Don't quote make it yours and say it yourself.
+- Read a sentence.
+Remove all the useless words.

+- Forget attributions.
+It makes you slow.
+Plus you want it to be your own thoughts.
+So make those thoughts your own.
+Don't care about attributions.

 ## Writing helps you to

 - Form your thoughts better

 - Document and share your progress

----

-DRAFT

-writing
-writing is thinking
-the best thing about writing on a computer is that you can edit things later which is the same as editing your thoughts best things about writing by hand is no distraction. no pressure. clean slate combine both writing tip: read a sentence. remove all the useless words. forget attributions. it makes you slow.
-Plus you want it to be your own thoughts.
-So make those thoughts your own.
-Don't care about attributions.
-You won't remember it if it's not your thought.
-Stop quoting.

-shorter heading names

-narate in a way that makes it easy to remember